sijnstra/agon-projects/OSboot/README.md

 The `<binaryfile>` is the TRS-OS binary, downloaded using the link above.

-The third optional parameter loads a virtual disk image into memory at `0x45300`, in JV1 or DiskDISK format, up to 200K in size.
+The third optional parameter loads a virtual disk image into memory at `0x45300`, in JV1 or DiskDISK format, up to 210K in size.
 The image can be saved again upon reboot using [`memsave`](https://github.com/sijnstra/agon-projects/edit/main/memsave/).
 This means you can import and export files into TRS-OS.
+DiskDISK will allow you to have your disk geometry of choice, while JV1 is a much simpler format.
+There are a few programs out there to maipulate JV1 formats.
+I use them to create an 80 track single sided single density disk which fits in the 210k space.